PlaymodesStudio/Sonograf/3DPRINT/README.md

 Webcam_support.stl
 a 3d printer ready file, with the design of the support to be placed between the base and the joint

+Hinge.stl
+The hinge design to hold the cover of the box

+Icon-set.stl
+The set of icons for the physical controls, just in case you preffer to glue 3d prints instead of laser engraving these

+neutrik-jack.stl
+A cover for the neutrik jack connector

+USB-B Neutrik-inner-support.stl
+A cover for the USB connector

+LOGO v1.stl
+A 3D print version of the logotype, if you preffer 3D print instead of CNC